VarshaRajashekar/Containerized-App-Deployment/README.md

 # Containerized-App-Deployment
-This DevOps project that demonstrates a complete CI/CD pipeline using Jenkins, Docker, GitHub, and AWS EC2.
-This project automates the process of building, packaging, and deploying a containerized web application, showcasing a real-world software delivery workflow.
+This DevOps project that demonstrates a complete CI/CD pipeline using Jenkins, Docker, GitHub, and AWS EC2 and explains how it automates the process of building, packaging, and deploying a containerized web application, showcasing a real-world software delivery workflow.
 The pipeline is designed to reduce manual effort by automatically validating code changes, building Docker images, pushing them to a container registry, and deploying the latest version to an AWS EC2 instance.

 ## Architecture